twistedstream/auth0-saml-connection-tool/README.md

 ### Global Setup

-This script is not registered in `npm`, but you can install it as global command directly from this repo like this:
+This script is not registered as a package in `npm`, but you can install it as global command directly from this repo like this:

 ```sh
 npm install -g https://github.com/twistedstream/auth0-saml-connection-tool